 We all want better lives for ourselves and our family members with developmental disabilities.
-But how schools and regional centers define better outcomes often differs from the way we think about it.
+But how regional centers and schools define better outcomes often differs from the way we think about it.

-- Instead of being taught in one-size-fits all classrooms, we need instruction that is individualized to our needs so that we can realize our potential to learn.
+- Instead of being taught and served in one-size-fits all classrooms and programs, we need instruction and services that are individualized to our needs so that we can realize our potential to learn

-- Instead of having no choices in where we live, who we live with, and who cares for us, we want to be in control.
+- Instead of having no choices in where we live, whom we live with, and who cares for us, we want to be in control

 A significant barrier to achieving these better outcomes is that the systems that support us often don’t focus on or measure what matters.
 We often confuse compliance by a service provider with the progress of the individual they serve.
 Just because a provider checks a box on a form doesn’t mean that we are making progress.
 The systems need to take the lead from us, the individuals and families, on whether we are moving forward and what we think is important for our future.